Aircraft Purchase Agreements – Guide + Aviation FinancingNovember 19, 2019

 - The company’s aircraft department if it already owns aircraft

-The team’s job is to use their expertise to identify and avoid any problems before they can manifest.
+The team’s job is to identify and prevent any problems before they can manifest.

 Frequently, the in-house counsel acts as the team leader.
-The attorney must oversee all aspects of the acquisition process and approve the deal documents, including of course the APA.
-As we show below, the aircraft industry uses standard APAs, but counsel can revise these as needed.
+The attorney oversees all aspects of the acquisition process and approves the deal documents, including the APA.
+As shown below, the aircraft industry uses standard APAs, but counsel can revise these as needed.
 Typically, aircraft purchase transactions close quickly, putting time pressure on the acquisition team.

 Inputs to the Process

 The team identifies possible issues and appoints members to address them: